NICMx/Jool/doc/usr/usr-flags-global.md

 This does not affect _fragmented_ zero-checksum IPv4-UDP packets.
 SIIT Jool does not reassemble, which means it _cannot_ compute the checskum.
 In these cases, the packet will be dropped regardless of `--amend-udp-checksum-zero`.

 Stateful NAT64 Jool _always_ computes zero-checksums from IPv4-UDP packets.
-Because it reassembles, it can also do so for fragmented packets.
+Because it reassembles, it will also do so for fragmented packets.

 ### `--randomize-rfc6791-addresses`